nkuhn-vmw/tanzu-genai-showcase/py-pyramid-agno/DEPLOY.md

 1. Check that your API key is correct in the `.env` file
 2. Verify that the API is accessible from your environment
-3. Try using a different model (e.g., gpt-3.5-turbo instead of gpt-4)
+3. Try using a different model
 4. Check your LLM provider's quota limits

 ### Cloud Foundry Deployment Issues